 Life comes with many challenges, so feeling down sometimes is not out of the norm.
-However, when your feeling of melancholy, desperateness, despair, and emptiness persists for more than a fortnight, they could be the signs of depression.
+However, when your feeling of melancholy, desperateness, despair, and emptiness persists for two weeks or more, they are likely signs of depression.
 Depression is a severe psychological illness that goes beyond the usual response to life’s scuffles and distresses.
 The disease alters your emotions and reasoning, thus interfering with your normal functioning in your daily life.
 There are several common forms of depression in women.
-Fortunately, Northern Illinois Recovery Center can help treat all forms of depression.
+Fortunately, Northern Illinois Recovery Center can help treat all forms of women’s depression.

 Signs of Depression for Major Depressive Disorder